 For additional insight on all of these new features check out our new RecoverX 2.5 product page and register to watch product webinar.
 You can also check out all of our customer case studies here.

 If you’re ready to try Datos IO RecoverX for yourself, simply register here for a free trial.
-Take The Tesla Of The Backup on a ride on Amazon Web Services (AWS) platform, on all us!
+Take The Tesla Of The Backup on a ride on Amazon Web Services (AWS) platform, all on us!